 Individual Strawberry Shortcake Trifles

-Let me tell you though these things are dangerous!
-I’m generally pretty good and putting limits on myself since I have so many desserts around here all the time – with these though no no.
+Let me tell you though, these mini strawberry trifle cups are dangerous!
+I’m generally pretty good and putting limits on myself since I have so many desserts around here all the time — but not with these.

 How to Make Strawberry Shortcake Trifles